Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/npc.md

 ## Description

 This use case verifies that everything regarding NPCs works as intended.
-This includes loading dialogue lines from the data base and displaying it correctly as well as displaying a sprite showing if the NPC has something new to say or not.
+This includes loading dialogue lines from the data base and displaying it correctly as well as displaying a sprite showing if the NPC has something new to say or not

 ## Precondition

-All pre-conditions of the linked test cases are fullfilled.
+All pre-conditions of the linked test cases are fulfilled.

 ## Postcondition

-All post-conditions of the linked test cases are fullfilled.
+All post-conditions of the linked test cases are fulfilled.

 ## Typical procedure